juliend2/toi/README.md

 Toi
 ===

-`toi` is a command line utility and DSL that helps you write scripts to interact with with servers via SSH.
+`toi` is a command line utility and tcl DSL that helps you write scripts to interact with with servers via SSH.

 Example